spec-tacles/proxy/README.md

 ### Request Format

 Requests can be made by publishing on the specified event to the specified group.
-The data must be serialized in JSON format.
+The data must be serialized in MessagePack format.

 ```json
 {